jeromebenton-edu/heritage-academy/README.md

 - Vercel Postgres (SQL database)
 - Cloudflare R2 (S3-compatible object storage)
 - Vercel KV (Redis for caching)
+>NOTE: Vercel Blob limits the number of uploads in the free tier, so steer clear if you want to stay in the free-zone.

 **Authentication (planned):**
 - NextAuth.js